nathanhumphrey/nathanhumphrey.github.io/posts/2020-02-06-full-stack-javascript-app-build-pt-1.md

 <p class="caption">update routes to support pages and exact path matches - src/app/routes.js</p>

-Now our app router will only render routes with pages and exact path matches will be respected.
+Now our app router will only render routes that have pages, and it will also match exact paths when required.

 ### Wrap-Up